UCB-w261/w261-environment/README.md

 ## Things to know

 In the container for W261 we use docker-compose to build our container.
-Let's review the configuration file docker-compose.yml in its current state at the time of writing.
-Please use the commited file in repo since it will always be upto date.
+Below is a potentially out of date example.
+Use the one in your class repo.

 ```
 version: '3'